SDdisk/SDdisk/README.md

-# My dream is to become a backend-developer.
+# My dream is to become a backend-developer

 However, I keep running into obstacles: <br>
  - a tough job market,